-I have been asked many times about suspicion and paranoia with dementia and unfortunately it can be very common.
+Suspicion and paranoia with dementia can be very common.
 Some of the reasons for this are the person living with dementia may not recognize a familiar person, place or thing.
 They could have lived in a house for 30 years but it is not the ‘home’ they have in their memory.

 They may forget relationships with or names of other people.
 Imagine being out at the grocery store and people are using your name but you don’t recognize them.
 They don’t introduce themselves to you because they ‘assume’ you remember them.
 It would be very unnerving and make you feel as if people are watching you – why else would people you have never met know things about you.
 It might help to have someone go to the store with them.
 This will allow the person living with dementia a buffer, extra time or cues to the relationships or introductions so they know the name of the person talking with them.